psycofdj/yaml-path/README.md

 ![Demo](./doc/config-intellij.png)

-## Why ?

-Working with [BOSH](https://bosh.io/docs/cli-v2/) often require to writes so-called `ops-file` which are kind of patches for yaml files.
-Writing the path of the object to modify is a real burden in large yaml files.

-This tool is meant to be easily integrated in editor such as emacs.

-## Note
+# Note

 The current implementation relies on a very savage hack of golang [yaml](https://github.com/go-yaml/yaml) library vendored in this project.

 <!-- Local Variables: -->